 - A.R.
 1: A Team A player intentionally delays a faceoff by repeatedly skating offside.
-RULING: The official conducting the faceoff shall not allow Team A's center to take the faceoff for the first offense in a game.
-If this action continues, a delay of game must be assessed. - A.R.
+RULING: The official conducting the faceoff shall warn the Team A center without being replaced.
+If this action continues during the same faceoff, a delay of game must be assessed. - A.R.
 2: During a line change, Team A's players are late in getting to a defensive zone faceoff.
 RULING: Team A must be given a warning for delaying the game.
 This serves as Team A's line change warning for the entire game.
 If any Team A player intentionally delays a line change during the same game, the referee must assess Team A a delay-of-game penalty. - A.R.
 3: After both teams have made player substitutions, Team A's center is talking to a Team A defenseman at the end of the 18 seconds allotted for changes.
 Should the official conducting the faceoff drop the puck?
 RULING: Yes.
-As long as both teams are on-side, the faceoff should proceed, even though the center is not ready for the drop. - A.R.
+As long as both teams are on-side and have the correct number of players are on the ice, the faceoff should proceed, even though the center is not ready for the drop. - A.R.
 4: Where should the referee be positioned to conduct lineup changes?
 RULING: The official should be anywhere from the blue line to center ice. - A.R.
 5: During the second period, Team A makes a line change where player A11 exiting the ice enters the bench in the opposing team's end zone and player A17 coming on to the ice enters in the neutral zone (in one door and out the other).
 A17 is on the ice prior to A11 being within 5 feet of the players' bench.
 What is the ruling?
 RULING: Bench minor penalty for too many players on the ice.
 Players may be changed at any time during the play from the players' bench provided that the player or players leaving the ice shall be within 5 feet of the players' bench before the substitute may make contact with the ice to change.